indigotech/taq-github-bot/src/data/local/github/tracks/track-8/steps/step-1.md

 # Step 1 - Thinking about components
 #### Estimated time: 10 minutes

 We ❤️apps.
 And a crucial part when making a good app is the User Experience, a.k.a UX.
-You've learned that a crucial part for making good and usable apps is componentize.
+Also, you've learned about componentization and how it contributes to make a good and usable app.
 So, this step is just a mental exercise.
 We have below two images representing 2 of the screens you developed so far: `Login` and `Create User`:

 ![Screens](./screens.jpg)